yasaminjafarian/Mannequin-Data-Download-and-Extract/README.md

 2. Install pytube3 for python3:
 - $ pip install pytube3

-3. make a folder code in the extracted directory each folder and put the download.py there (e.g. ~/MannequinChallenge/train/code/download.py)
+3. make a folder code in the extracted directory each folder (train,test, and validation) and put the download.py there (e.g. ~/MannequinChallenge/train/code/download.py)

 4. run the download.py:
 - $ python download.py